Nuxsha Nasih: Political affiliation

 Nasih is a member of the Patriotic Union of Kurdistan (PUK), one of the major Kurdish political parties in Iraq, and serves on the party's Central Council.
-The PUK's victory in the 2014 local elections in Halabja paved the way for her appointment as mayor.

 Legacy and significance

 Nuxsha Nasih's career represents a significant advancement for women in Kurdish and Iraqi politics.
 As the second female mayor in Halabja's modern history and the first female governor in Iraq's history, she has broken important barriers and served as a role model for women's political participation in the region.
 Her work in environmental protection, cross-border diplomacy, and genocide remembrance has established her as a prominent figure in Iraqi Kurdish politics.

 Personal life

 Nuxsha Nasih is married and has two daughters.
+Nasih lost more than 45 members of her family to chemical weapons attacks during the Halabja Massacre.